TheEdoRan/next-safe-action/website/docs/execution/hooks/usestateaction.md

 `useStateAction` keeps track of the previous action execution result(s), thanks to the [`useActionState`](https://react.dev/reference/react/useActionState) hook from React that is used under the hood.
 This hook works with actions declared with the [`stateAction`](/docs/safe-action-client/instance-methods#action--stateaction) instance method, that changes the function signature, placing a `prevResult` argument in the first position, and an input (if a validation schema was provided) in the second one.
 When a stateful action is passed to `useStateAction` hook, the returned `execute` function will accept just the (optional) input and returns the action result, as the normal `useAction` hook does.

+Note that you're not required to use this hook in combination with the `stateAction` method for Form Actions, you can also define _stateless_ actions using the `action` method.
+More information about this in the [Form Actions](/docs/recipes/form-actions) recipe.

 :::note
 React's `useActionState` hook has replaced the previous `useFormState` hook, that is deprecated in React 19.
 You can explore the documentation for it in the [React docs](https://react.dev/reference/react/useActionState).
 :::